mementomoryn/rmm/docs/FAQ.md

 > [!NOTE]
 > This is just a personal fork.
 I can't guarantee you stability, because i'm only working on this when i've the time.

-## What are the differences of this fork?
+## What are the features of this fork?

 There isn't much, but these are some features that i like: